The Impact of Parental Favoritism: How It Shapes Children’s Futures

 What is Parental Favoritism?

-Parental favoritism occurs when a parent shows a consistent preference for one child over another, either through overt affection or subtle actions.
-This favoritism might be unintentional, often stemming from a child’s temperament, achievements, or even physical resemblance to one parent.
-Sometimes, it is driven by external factors like societal pressures or the parent’s own unresolved childhood experiences.
+Parental favoritism occurs when a parent shows a consistent preference for one child over another, whether through open displays of affection or subtle actions.
+This preference is not always intentional.
+It can arise from a child’s temperament, achievements, or even a physical resemblance to one parent.
+In some cases, it is shaped by outside pressures or the parent’s own unresolved childhood experiences.

 Biblical Stories of Favoritism and Their Lessons